TEST METHOD - MATERIAL SCIENCE

 MATERIAL ANALYSIS — MAKING SPARKS FLY

 Material analysis using spectral technology is about establishing the elemental composition of metals as a percentage.
-In our laboratory, we can flexibly test all current metallic materials that are based on iron, aluminum and copper.
+In our laboratory, we can flexibly test all current metallic materials that are based on iron, aluminium and copper.
 The vacuum spark emission spectrometer used for this process sparks off the surface of the specimen and produces a clear result to indicate the elements contained and their weighting.

 METALLOGRAPHY — LOOKING DEEP BENEATH THE SURFACE